phyoeisan-dev/PDFViewerApp/README.md

 # PDFViewerApp

 PDFViewerApp is a Progressive Web Application (PWA) designed to provide seamless PDF viewing and printing capabilities.
 It leverages the EJS PDF Viewer for rendering PDF documents and integrates with ESC/POS printers for efficient printing.
-Built using C#, this application ensures a responsive and user-friendly experience across devices.
+Built using C# and Angular, this application ensures a responsive and user-friendly experience across devices.

 ## Features
 - View PDF documents directly in the browser.